Installation

 • Installation on macOS can be done through Xcode or Homebrew.
 If using Xcode, open a terminal and type xcode-select --install.
 If you would rather use Homebrew, open a terminal after installing Homebrew and type brew install make.

-• Make comes preinstalled on many Linux distributions.
-If it is not installed on yours, you will likely be able to install it with your package as simply as [packagemanger] install make from a terminal.
+• Make comes preinstalled on many Linux distributions, and if you're using the Debian or RPM package, it was definitely installed when you installed Serial Loops.
+If you're using the tar.gz it is not installed on yours, you will likely be able to install it as simply as [packagemanger] install make from a terminal.

 • If you would rather not install Make, or if it is not working properly, you can instead run it through a Docker container.
 To do this, you should install Docker Desktop or the Docker Engine.
 Ensure the Docker engine is running and make sure to check the "Use Docker for ASM Hacks" option in Preferences.
 You may want to occasionally clean up containers created by Serial Loops, as it will create many of them.